dhervastest/dhervastest/_posts/2020-02-29-Robotics:-drone_cat_mouse.md

 # 2. Image processing

 First of all I needed to proccess the image that i was getting from the front camera.
-I tryed with many color spaces and tones.
-But for me, no one worked, so I used the one provided by the exercise theory.
-After converting the image into HSV I applied a binary threshold to it and then I got the contours from it (using the findContours() method from cv2).
-With the contour array I get the areas and then I keep the biggest one (it is suposed to be the drone) and calculate the X and Y errors.
+After converting the image into HSV I used a color space in where the green color is not passing the filter and then I got the contours from it (using the findContours() method from cv2).
+With the contour array I get the areas and then I keep the biggest one (that is suposed to be the drone) and calculate the X and Y errors.
 This is the processed image:

 <figure class="align-center">
   <img src="{{ '/assets/images/blog/img_processed.png' | absolute_url }}" alt="Figure 2.
 Processed image.">